 if you don't already know, whenever you undertake a home improvement project, you will be faced with dozens of choices.
-This is true when you're painting, when you're selecting new countertops, when you're replacing your bathroom faucet, and so much more.
+This is true when you're painting your interior, when you're selecting new countertops, when you're replacing your bathroom faucet, and so much more.
 So it should be no surprise that if part of your kitchen remodel includes a new kitchen sink, you'll be staring down more than a handful of choices.
 Here are a few things you need to think about when selecting a kitchen sink.

 Cast iron or stainless steel?
 Composite or porcelain?
 There are pros and cons to each.